-You must add an entry for each of your neighboring domains to the bss.domains table in MySQL.
+You must add an entry for each domain to the bss.domains table in MySQL.
+An entry is needed for both direct neighbors and downstream domains with which dynamic circuit requests may traverse.
 This is can be done using the idc-domainadd script and the following commands:

 '''

-% cd dcn-software-suite-0.3/idc/tools/utils/
+% cd dcn-software-suite-0.3.1/idc/tools/utils/

 % ./idc-domainadd

 Topology Identifier (i.e. mydomain.net): red.pod.lan

 IDC URL: https://their-machine:8443/axis2/services/OSCARS

 Descriptive Name (for display purposes): Red Pod

 Abbreviated Name (for display purposes): red

 Is this your IDC's local domain? [y/n] n

 '''

-Replace 'red.pod.lan' with the local part of your neighbor's domain-id, 'red' with a string for your neighbor (can be anything), and add the URL of their IDC.
+Replace 'red.pod.lan' with the local part of the full-qualified domain-id URN (i.e. the part after "domain="), 'Red Pod' and 'red' with easily recognizable strings(can be anything), and add the URL of their IDC (NOTE: you may enter 'Unknown' if the domain is not a direct neighbor).
 You will also need to create a user account for each neighboring domain using the process described in section 4 Creating and Managing User Accounts.
 The most important piece is that the certSubject field matches the X.509 certificate subject they have provided.